shrshj/robot-arm-body-tracker/README.md

 ### 4. Robot Tracking Code

 - Note: The provided code is specific to the Ufactort xArm.
 For other robot arms, you will need to adapt the code accordingly.
-You may also need to use different programming languages, such as Neuromeka with Python or Doosan robot with DRL language.
+You may also need to use different programming languages, such as Doosan robot with DRL language.

 - Complete the 'To-Do' sections in the code specific to the robot arm you are using.